 Viking's "official" opening date was the 7th of February 1991, so we're definitely one of the oldest MUDs still around.
 Except for two longer (more than a week) periods of downtime in 1992 and 1993, Viking MUD has been running almost continuously since the first startup (even since the testing began in the autumn of 1990).

 Viking is based on a top-down power and responsibility structure, and is not a democracy.

 |Administrator||Main authority, Boss, God, whatever.
 The buck stops here.|

 |Arch Wizard||Person responsible for administrating a particular area of expertise.|

 |Jr Arch Wizard||Arch Wizard in training, inexperienced arch wizard, or arch wizard with smaller responsibility.|

 Here's an illustration of the department hierarchy.

-	Documentation is something that both driver, mudlib, QC and server people deal with, while the QC and law departments tend to cooperate on related issues.
+Documentation is something that both driver, mudlib, QC, server and web people deal with, while the QC and law departments tend to cooperate on related issues.
 If there are no specific arches with responsibility within a department, that responsibility defaults to the administrators.

 |Retired Arch Wizard||Dios||(Server, Web)|